Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Materials and Methods

-\paragraph{Monocular depth estimation} In \cref{s:depth}, we described how a neural network $\psi$---a DepthAnything V2 Base architecture---takes $\ff(t,\cdot)$ as input and predicts the disparity $\disp(t,u) \in \R_+$ at time $t$ for all pixels $u \in \Omega$.
-The training follows a two-stage procedure.
-The first stage focuses on learning accurate object boundaries, albeit with incorrect scale.
-The second stage retains this boundary information and aims to recover the correct metric depth scale.
-In both cases, a gradient matching regularizer \cref{eq:depth_regularizer} is used to encourage sharp object boundaries in the predicted disparity maps.
-The number of spatial scales $\sigma$ controls the size of the neighborhood over which boundaries are enforced.
-We use 4 scales $\sigma$ and set the regularization weight $\lambda$ to 0.3 for both objectives \cref{eq:depth_objective_1,eq:depth_objective_2} across all experiments.
-During training, we restrict valid pixels to those with disparity less than 384.
-We also apply random spatial cropping of the input events and target disparity maps to $518 \times 518$.
-This cropping serves as a robust data augmentation policy and also improves training efficiency.
+For depth estimation, training of $\psi$ (DepthAnythingV2 Base architecture) is done in two stages.
+The first stage focuses on learning accurate object boundaries, while the second stage recovers metric depth.
+In both stages, a gradient matching regularizer Eqn.~\ref{eq:depth_regularizer} encourages sharp object boundaries.
+We use 4 spatial scales $\sigma$ and set the regularization $\lambda$ to 0.3 for both objectives Eqn.~\ref{eq:depth_objective_1} and \ref{eq:depth_objective_2} across all experiments.
+During training, we restrict the loss to pixels with disparity below 384.
+We use random spatial crops of size 518 $\times$ 518 for input events and target disparity, to improve training efficiency.